Arizona Vegetable Planting Guide: A Visual Guide for Low Desert Vegetables

 How to grow Okra:

-When to plant okra in Arizona: Mid March – May
+When to plant Onions in Arizona:

 Read this article for more information about how to grow onions.